prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

 - Prevent using ServiceMonitorSelector in DaemonSet mode
 - Prevent using VolumeClaimTemplates in DaemonSet mode
 - Require PodMonitorSelector in DaemonSet mode
+- Prevent setting shards when in DaemonSet mode
+- Prevent setting persistentVolumeClaimRetentionPolicy in DaemonSet mode
+- Prevent using serviceMonitorNamespaceSelector in DaemonSet mode
+- Prevent setting serviceName in DaemonSet mode

 This is implemented by adding `x-kubernetes-validations` like: